jundalisay/spblist/content/en/research/poincare/science/chapter-03b.md

 erties.

 This first arises in the definition of the straight line.
-Many defective definitions have been given, but the true one is that which is understood in all the proofs inscience and hypothesis
+Many defective definitions have been given, but the true one is that which is understood in all the proofs in

 which the straight line intervenes.
 “It may happen that the motion of an invariable figure may be such that all the points of a line belonging to the figure are motionless, while all the points situate outside that line are in motion.